omahs/distributions/README.md

 ## Running in Docker

-There is a `./dockerize` script, you can run it without arguements and be in a shell with the correct software installed in an Ubuntu 20.04 in a directory thats mapped to the present working directory
+There is a `./dockerize` script, you can run it without arguments and be in a shell with the correct software installed in an Ubuntu 20.04 in a directory that's mapped to the present working directory

 Note that we use host networking so you must run an IPFS daemon locally as the build process assumes a fairly long-lived ipfs node has the CIDs (we give them